Hey Arnold!: The Jungle Movie: Plot

-During the summer after their fifth grade year, Arnold and his best friend Gerald plan to make a humanitarian video to win a trip to San Lorenzo, a Central American country, where Arnold's parents were last seen.
-They try to record themselves making a house out of junk for one of their friends, the eccentric Monkeyman, but as they are filming, the local homeless, claiming the junk as their property, storm in and destroy the home, leaving Arnold heartbroken and demoralised.
+During the summer after their 5th grade year, Arnold and Gerald plan to make a humanitarian video to win a trip to San Lorenzo, a Central American country where Arnold's parents were last seen.
+They try to record themselves making a house out of junk for one of their friends Monkeyman, but as they are filming, the local homeless, claiming the junk as their property, storm in and destroy the home, leaving Arnold heartbroken and demoralised.

-Helga, who secretly has a longtime crush on Arnold, uses various video footage she has compiled over the years showing Arnold's good deeds, and everyone in town surprises Arnold with the video.
+Helga, who secretly has a longtime crush on Arnold, uses video footage she has compiled over the years showing Arnold's good deeds, and everyone in town surprises Arnold with the video.
 Arnold's teacher Mr. Simmons reveals to everyone that Arnold's video won the competition and he, his classmates of P.S.
 118, and Helga's older sister, Olga, fly to San Lorenzo.

 While on the plane, Arnold's pet pig Abner stows away in his backpack.
-When everyone arrives in San Lorenzo, they are greeted by Arnold's parents' old friend, Eduardo.
-Aboard a ship, Eduardo privately warns Arnold of the jungle's dangers and gives him an amulet said to lead them to the "Green-Eyed People", the residents of San Lorenzo's lost city.
+Everyone arrives in San Lorenzo and is greeted by Arnold's parents' old friend, Eduardo.
+Aboard a ship, Eduardo gives Arnold an amulet said to lead them to the "Green-Eyed People", the residents of San Lorenzo's lost city.
 Later that night, Helga tries to confess her feelings to Arnold, but the boat is attacked by pirates.
 After learning the secret that Arnold kept from them, Gerald, Helga and the others shun him.

-When the group reaches a base camp, "Eduardo" reveals himself to be a mercenary named Lasombra, who disguised himself as Eduardo to deceive Arnold and the others.
+When the group reaches a base camp, "Eduardo" reveals himself to be a mercenary named Lasombra.
 He and his men imprison everyone, explaining that the contest was a trick to lure Arnold to San Lorenzo, so he could use him to find the lost city and its treasures and reveals the whole class the deal he and Arnold made, causing them to shun him even more.
-After hearing Arnold cry for his parents and realizing he had nothing to do with Lasombra's plot, Helga and Gerald manage to escape and free Arnold, and use Arnold's father's old journal to find the city; unbeknownst to them, Lasombra anticipated this and placed a tracking device on Arnold's green-eyed necklace.
-Arnold and his friends manage to evade the lost city's traps, while Lasombra pursues them, sacrificing most of his men to the traps.
+After hearing Arnold cry for his parents and realizing he had nothing to do with Lasombra's plot, Helga and Gerald escape and free Arnold, and use Arnold's father's old journal to find the city; unbeknownst to them, Lasombra anticipated this and placed a tracking device on Arnold's green-eyed necklace.
+Arnold and his friends evade the lost city's traps, while Lasombra pursues them, sacrificing most of his accompanying men to the traps.